Skip Over Navigation Links

 A New York native, Dr. Gallin attended public school in New Rochelle, New York; graduated cum laude from Amherst College; and earned an M.D. degree at Cornell University Medical College.
 After a medical internship and residency at New York University's Bellevue Hospital, he received postdoctoral training in basic and clinical research in infectious diseases at NIH from 1971 to 1974.
 He then went back to New York University’s Bellevue Hospital as senior chief medical resident from 1974-1975 before returning to NIH.

 In 1985, Dr. Gallin began a nine-year period as scientific director for intramural research activities at the National Institute of Allergy and Infectious Diseases (NIAID).
-Dr. Gallin was the founding chief of the NIAID Laboratory of Host Defenses, served as chief of the laboratory for 12 years, and continues as chief of the clinical pathophysiology section which has become part of a new laboratory of clinical Immunology and Microbiology.
+Dr. Gallin was the founding chief of the NIAID Laboratory of Host Defenses, serving as chief of the laboratory for 12 years, and was chief of the Clinical Pathophysiology Section which became part of a new Laboratory of Clinical Immunology and Microbiology.

-He has published more than 365 articles in scientific journals and has edited two textbooks – “Inflammation, Basic Principles and Clinical Correlates” (Lippincott, Williams, and Wilkins, 1999, now in 3rd edition) and "Principles and Practice of Clinical Research" (Elsevier/Academic Press, now in 4th edition, 2018).
+Over the span of his career, Dr. Gallin published more than 365 articles in scientific journals and edited two textbooks – “Inflammation, Basic Principles and Clinical Correlates” (Lippincott, Williams, and Wilkins, 1999, now in 3rd edition) and "Principles and Practice of Clinical Research" (Elsevier/Academic Press, now in 4th edition, 2018).

-Dr. Gallin is a member of the American Society for Clinical Investigation, the Association of American Physicians, the National Academy of Medicine, and he is a Master of the American College of Physicians.
+Dr. Gallin was a member of the American Society for Clinical Investigation, the Association of American Physicians, the National Academy of Medicine, and he was a Master of the American College of Physicians.

 Elected to the National Academy of Medicine (formerly the Institute of Medicine) of the National Academy of Sciences, 1996; Abbey Rare Voice Award, Every Life Foundation for Rare Diseases, 2016; a Master of the American College of Physicians, 2008; American College of Physicians' Richard and Hinda Rosenthal Foundation Award, 2006; HHS Secretary's Award for Distinguished Service, 2006; Society for Leukocyte Biology Marie T. Bonazinga Life Time Achievement Award, 2002; Physician Executive of the Year, U.S. Public Health Service, 2001; NIH G. Burroughs Mider Lectureship, 1996; elected to the National Academy of Medicine (formerly the Institute of Medicine) of the National Academy of Sciences, 1996; Surgeon General's Exemplary Service Medal, 1993; Distinguished Service Medal, U.S. Public Health Service, 1992; USPHS Award for Orphan Product Development, 1991; Jeffrey Modell Foundation Life Time Achievement Award, 1990; Squibb Award, Infectious Diseases Society of America, 1987; American Federation for Clinical Research Award for Clinical Research, 1984.